Rice vinegar and Rice Wine Vinegar… Are they the same?

 Popularly known for its mellow taste, Chinese rice vinegar served alongside crab and shrimp or splashed onto soup to add a little flavor.
 There are three main types of Chinese rice vinegar.
 These include:

-- White- which is a light type of vinegar that gives the soup its sour taste.
+- White Chinese Rice Vinegar- It is a light type of vinegar that gives the soup its sour taste.

-- Red vinegar – red vinegar has a mild acidic taste with a touch of sweetness.
+- Red Chinese Rice Vinegar- It has a mild acidic taste with a touch of sweetness.
 It is used as a sauce for dumplings and seafood.

-- Black – This has to be the mellowest in the bunch.
+- Black Chinese Rice Vinegar- This has to be the mellowest in the bunch.
 It is aged for much longer until it attains a deep, smoky flavor.
 It’s perfect to go to vinegar for just about any meal you are thinking shrimp and crab legs, soup, dumplings or chopped chives.